7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 Anxiety

-Firstly, let’s define SOCIAL ANXIETY.
-Inadequacy, inferiority, self-consciousness, embarrassment, shame, and depression can all result from social anxiety, which is the fear of getting unfavourable judgement and appraisal from others.
+Firstly, let’s define social anxiety.
+Inadequacy, inferiority, self-consciousness, embarrassment, shame, and depression can all result from social anxiety, which is the fear of getting unfavorable judgment and appraisal from others.

 If a person constantly worries irrationally in public but seems less uneasy when alone, they may have “social anxiety,” which is an issue.